GETTYSBURG COLLEGE—GETTYSBURG, PA

 3. What’s the hookup culture on campus?

 “My impression is that people are simultaneously hooking up more than you think and less than you think—as in I think sometimes we see people and assume they’re hooking up more than they actually are (and vice versa).
 I think the hookup culture at Gettysburg is almost this self-fulfilling prophecy.
-Most people accept it as the norm here; therefore, hooking up (rather than dating) is the prominent tendency.” – Olivia Jarrell, Sophomore
+Most people accept it as the norm here; therefore, hooking up (rather than dating) is the prominent tendency.” – Anonymous, Sophomore

 4. What would you tell incoming freshman about your school?